BeneStrahm/pyLEK/plotters/README.md

 2) By creating an own mplstyle-sheet and specifying it in the plot function.
 Own sheets are not uploaded to github.

 See also plot2D.py testPlot() for an example of the functionality

+To fit one or multiple figures to a specified page with see plotSize.py